 Comparison is the thief of joy.

-This summer, I had a holiday romance with a famous dude.
+This summer, I had a holiday romance with someone in the public eye.
 I don’t say that to brag (well, maybe a little), but to illustrate that because of his fame, his entire dating history is available at the touch of a button.

 However, when I met a couple of friends for a drink, the first thing one of them immediately said was “So Dani, I’ve spent the afternoon Googling his ex-girlfriends, and just so you know, they’re all supermodels.”